-From funky galleries to Smithsonian-affiliated collections, Daytona Beach is home to a vibrant arts and culture movement — it’s part of what makes the area’s fabric so completely distinct.
+From funky galleries to museums, Daytona Beach is home to a vibrant arts and culture movement — it’s part of what makes the area’s fabric so completely distinct.
 Dive into the rich arts and culture scene with a trip to one of these upcoming exhibitions, art festivals or music performances.

 Seward Johnson Sculptures